 - Education of the society on the necessary safety measures for daily survival and moments of emergency or unrest

-- Arrest and prosecution defaulting members of the public (oil bunkers, buglers, vandals, and bandits)
+- Arrest and prosecution of defaulting members of the public (oil bunkers, buglers, vandals, and bandits)

 - Protection of government-owned properties and sometimes personnel